 As part of the 2017 Student Life Awards, we’re proud to feature student leaders from across campus that were nominated and won the various leadership awards for their contributions to and leadership of the University community.
 These students/student groups were nominated by their peers, faculty and staff and were selected from outstanding candidate pools.

-A special thanks to our award sponsors: The UConn Co-Op, the Division of Athletics, the Office of Community Outreach, the Office of Public Engagement, the Office of Scholarships & Student Employment, the Vice Provost for Global Affairs, Graduate Education, SUBOG, Office of First Year Programs &Learning Communities, and the Office of Veterans Affairs and Military Services.
+A special thanks to our award sponsors: The Office of Community Outreach, the Office of Public Engagement, the Office of Student Financial Services, the Vice President for Global Affairs, Graduate Education, SUBOG, Office of First Year Programs &Learning Communities, and the Office of Veterans Affairs and Military Services.

 Donald L. McCullough Leadership Award

 Karim is a senior who recognizes the importance of learning both inside and outside of the classroom.
 During his time at UConn, he has conducted and published research in the field of chemistry and has been accepted to medical school.
 Karim has been a participant, Teaching Assistant, and Supervising Teaching Assistant for First Year Programs and Learning Communities.
 He takes a values-based approach to leadership whether he is directing an Alternative Spring Break with Community Outreach, participating in the Muslim Student Association, mentoring younger members of the UConn community, or contributing as a 2015 Leadership Legacy student.